gustavoss/update_windows_odin/README.md

 ### (GPU DRIVER UPDATE BELOW WINDOWS TUTORIAL↓↓↓)

-Follow the oficial Project Valhalla guide from here https://github.com/ProjectValhalla/OdinMultiBootGuides until you finish the USB stick preparation
+Follow the oficial Project Valhalla guide from here https://github.com/ProjectValhalla/OdinMultiBootGuides until you finish the USB stick preparation (right before you insert USB into Odin).

 Your USB stick should look like this before starting this guide: